 Your Google My Business Listing: Are You the Owner?

-Do you have a Google My Business Listing for your small business?
+Do you have a Google My Business Listing for your business?
 It’s easy enough to find out with a quick Google search using your business name.
 If you see one, do you know who owns it?
 Moreover, can you access it?

 Whether your business is large or small, maintaining this listing is one of the keys to your overall online success.
 If you do not have access to your own listing, or cannot remember who does, it’s time to do some digging.
 Why?
 Because if this business listing isn’t being properly maintained, your business’s online presence may be taking a hit.